jarvisar/sorting-algos/README.md

 `ng serve`

-5. Open your web browser and navigate to `http://localhost:4200` to view the app.
+5. Open a web browser and navigate to `http://localhost:4200` to view the app.

 ## Usage